Skip to content

 Walnut blasting cost

-Walnut blasting costs vary depending on the time spent cleaning, but it’s roughly between $40-65 per cylinder (typically $160-260 for a 4 cylinder engine, unless its an extreme case!)
+Walnut blasting costs vary depending on the time spent cleaning, but it’s roughly between $40-65 per cylinder (typically $160-260 for a 4 cylinder engine, unless it's an extreme case!)
 PLUS the time to remove and reinstall your intake manifold.

 Total cost depends on your vehicle make, model, and engine.
 Contact us for accurate pricing!